How often should saddle fit be checked?

 Short answer

-Muscle development, weight changes, time off, growth, or conditioning shifts can alter how a saddle fits.
+At least once per year and anytime your horse’s body changes through muscle development, weight changes, time off, growth, or conditioning shifts.
 Ill-fitting tack can contribute to soreness, altered movement, and behavioral resistance.

 Real-Life Example